php/pie/docs/extension-maintainers.md

 The extension name would be derived as `myextension`.
 The `myvendor/` vendor prefix is removed.

-The `extension-name` MAY be prefixed with `ext-` as is a convention in Composer, but this is optional.
+The `extension-name` SHOULD NOT be prefixed with `ext-` as is a convention in Composer when using `require`.

 An example of `extension-name` being used: